Summer Undergraduate Research Fellowship (SURF)

 Lead Investigators: Shantanu Jathar; Marina Nieto-Caballero

-Andersen will utilize a range of techniques to detect, identify, and quantify bioaerosols in collected samples.
 These methods include: Optical Microscopy: for initial visualization and morphological assessment.
 Quantitative Polymerase Chain Reaction (qPCR): to accurately quantify specific microbial populations.
 Omics Approaches: for in-depth molecular analysis and identification of diverse microbial communities.
 Culturing Techniques: to isolate and grow viable bioaerosol species for further characterization.
-Andersen will collaborate with a graduate student leading the instrument’s development and optimization.
+Summer students will collaborate with a graduate student leading the instrument’s development and optimization.
 This partnership will involve learning about the principles of virtual impactors, contributing to performance characterization studies, and assisting in troubleshooting and refining the instrument to ensure optimal bioaerosol capture efficiency.

-Andersen will also be involved in both controlled laboratory experiments and real-world field applications, gathering data that will contribute to a comprehensive understanding of the virtual impactor’s performance across various environments.
+Students will also be involved in both controlled laboratory experiments and real-world field applications, gathering data that will contribute to a comprehensive understanding of the virtual impactor’s performance across various environments.
 This position offers a hands-on experience in both analytical laboratory techniques and applied environmental science instrumentation.
-Andersen will gain insight into interdisciplinary research combining microbiology, analytical chemistry, and engineering principles, contributing to impactful advancements in bioaerosol research and technology.

 Fungal Resilience: Unraveling Survival Mechanisms of Fungi Under Atmospheric Stress